EkoCommunications/EkoQueue/Readme.md

 ## Configuration

-The queue module exposes a constructor function that accepts a hash of options.
+The queue module exposes a constructor function that accepts a **job provider** and a hash of options to connect to redis.

+* `jobProvider` (an object that exposes instances of jobs and optionally a job path for job classes)
 * `host` (host for redis server)
 * `port` (port for redis server)
 * `prefix` (prefix to use for queue's jobs)

-* `jobPath` (path to job classes)
+## Job provider

+The job provider is a simple object that allows you to easily compose your queue jobs with dependency injection as well as provide a path for job classes that don't rely on dependency injection.

+**Todo:** Show an example of job providers.
+For an example look inside the examples directory.

 ## Dispatching jobs